 French (AQA)

 A level French looks at francophone culture, society, literature, film and current affairs.
-You will develop the skills required by a linguist at advanced level and will learn to bring ideas, opinions and knowledge of current affairs to the classroom.
+You will develop the skills required by a linguist at an advanced level and will learn to bring ideas, opinions and knowledge of current affairs to the classroom.

 We develop listening, reading, writing and speaking skills to a high standard of fluency and accuracy through interactive, discursive and analytical lessons.
 You will have the exciting opportunity to study one French-language film and one French-language novel during the two-year course and conduct an independent research project on a topic of your choosing (linked in some way to francophone culture or society) during the second year of the course.
-Recently, students have researched topics as varied as Coco Chanel; Marine Lepen; the impact of French rule on its former colonies in Indochina; and the depiction of the suburbs in the film Les Misérables (2017).
+Recently, students have researched topics as varied as Coco Chanel, Marine Lepen, the impact of French rule on its former colonies in Indochina and the depiction of the suburbs in the film Les Misérables (2017).

 Topics studied